-Like just about everything else involved in your big day wedding readings are a deeply personal choice and the process of choosing yours shouldn’t be rushed.
+Like just about everything else involved in your big day, wedding readings are a deeply personal choice and the process of choosing yours shouldn’t be rushed.
+In the same way that you can use your wedding speeches to add personality to your reception, your wedding readings are a chance to tell your own unique love story at your ceremony.

 The Amber Spyglass by Philip Pullman